ryanmk83/Kiko-plus/contact.md

 You can reach me via email at **ryankendall** [at] **ucla** [dot] **edu**, but for anything serious, see my secure contacts below:
 <h4><span style="text-decoration: underline;">More Secure-ish Contacts</span></h4>
 <h5>Updates:</h5>
   - RK 23 Dec.
-2016: New PGP key/fingerprints.
+2016: New PGP key.
   - RK 23 Dec.
 2016: Reset keybase.io account.
   - RK 22 Dec.
 2016: New Ricochet ID.
   - RK 22 Dec.
-2016: New encryption keys/fingerprints for Tor Messenger and Adium identities.
+2016: New keys for Tor Messenger and Adium identities.

 If you have my phone number, please contact via text me using the excellent **[Signal app](https://whispersystems.org)** or--**for casual conversations only**--you can reach me using **[WhatsApp](https://www.whatsapp.com)**.
 I host all my public crypto keys on **[keybase.io](https://ryankendall.keybase.pub "My keybase.io profile")**, which I highly recommend.
 The crypto keys on **[keybase.io](https://keybase.io)** are linked to my public social media accounts.